Women in Space Science

 The Drake Hotel

 The 2017 Women in Space Science Award Celebration will be held at The Drake Hotel on Thursday, May 11, 2017.
-It will feature a reception for event attendees and a keynote presentation given by honoree, Beth Moses, Chief Astronaut Trainer at Virgin Galactic.
+It will feature a reception for event attendees and a keynote presentation given by honoree, Beth Moses, Chief Astronaut Instructor at Virgin Galactic.

 Approximately 250 young women from the Chicago area will attend an interactive and inspirational talk at the Adler by our honoree.
 Ms. Moses will be able to share her life’s journey and how she overcame obstacles to achieve her goals.
 Students are encouraged to engage her in conversation, asking questions about her education, career path, and field of work.

 Students will spend the remainder of the day engaged in various STEM workshops.